gulliverrr/GSMSwitch/README.md

 - all off
 - all restart

+All commands are case insensitive but use only latic characters and only 1 space character between the words.
-restart command turns off the respective relay, waits 10sec and turns it back on.
+The restart command turns off the respective relay, waits 10sec and turns it back on.
 Its previous state is not taken into consideration.
+This delay is defined from the variable "RESTART_DELAY" at the top of the file.

 Contact me if you need more info!